sarahqd/sarahqd.github.io/_posts/2025-1-3-Generate-Qt-code-from-UI-design-pictures.md

 - **Top-p**: A sampling setting where the value ranges from 0 (only the highest-probability token) to 1 (all tokens).
 - **Top-k**: Another sampling setting.
 A top-k value of 1 means greedy decoding (only the highest-probability token), while higher values increase the randomness of the output.

-For my task, a general configuration suffices.
-However, I'd prefer setting a larger **max_output_tokens**  to handle generating more complex code.
+Usually, a general configuration suffices.
+However, a larger **max_output_tokens** is preferred to handle generating more complex code.

 In addition, there are various methods for writing prompts, such as **one-shot/few-shot**, **Chain-of-Thought (CoT)**, **Tree-of-Thought (ToT)**, and **ReAct (Reason & Act)**.
 These techniques focus on providing clear instructions and examples to the model, mimicking the way humans learn new concepts.